Qadir Bakhsh

-Ghulam Qadir Bakhsh (10 October 1946 – 2008), was a Pakistani footballer who played as a midfielder.
+Ghulam Qadir Bakhsh (10 October 1947 – 2008), was a Pakistani footballer who played as a midfielder.
 Nicknamed as Putla, Qadir played in the 1960s and 1970s and captained the Pakistan national team in 1970.

 Early life

 Bakhsh was born on 10 October 1947 in the Lyari locality of Karachi.
 He studied at Jamia Islamia Khada School and Private Education till intermediate level, where he started playing football at school level.
 He later joined local club Baghdad Sports.

 Club career

 Bakhsh played football at senior level for Dhaka PIDC, Dhaka Mohammedan, Dilkusha SC, and Victoria SC in the Dhaka First Division League.
+He also played for PWD Sports Club in 1971.
+During his stay in the Dhaka League, he also represented Dacca Division at the National Football Championship.

-He also played for PWD Sports Club and Karachi Municipal Corporation football teams in 1971 and the latter in 1972.
-He captained Sindh Red that clinched the 1975 National Football Championship at Quetta.
+After the independence of Bangladesh, Bakhsh returned to West Pakistan and played for Karachi Municipal Corporation.
+He represented the Sindh Red selection that clinched the 1975 National Football Championship at Quetta.